The Monster Within

 William Rees, 16, takes on the title role of Frank bringing his unique experience of performing with a disability to the character.
 15-year-old local dancer, and Act-Belong-Commit Co:Youth Ensemble member Luci Young makes her professional debut in the role of Liz.

-Co3 Australia dancers Andrew Searle, Talitha Maslin and Zachary Lopez reprise their roles as the monsters frank brings to life.
+Co3 Contemporary Dance dancers Andrew Searle, Talitha Maslin and Zachary Lopez reprise their roles as the monsters frank brings to life.

-“Frank Enstein is based on themes from the original story around self-acceptance and the courage to accept the way that you are – it’s about bringing life to inanimate matter,” Co3 Australia’s Artistic Director Raewyn Hill explains.
+“Frank Enstein is based on themes from the original story around self-acceptance and the courage to accept the way that you are – it’s about bringing life to inanimate matter,” Co3 Contemporary Dance’s Artistic Director Raewyn Hill explains.

 According to Hill, The Farm desires to create works that are based on universal themes that connect with everyone.